-To protect the health and safety of our students, staff, sponsors and community partners during the novel coronavirus pandemic, we have canceled the CANR pre-college summer programs, including the Michigan Indian Leadership Program, for 2020.
-We anticipate hosting the programs in 2021.
+To protect the health and safety of our students, staff, sponsors and community partners during the novel coronavirus pandemic, we have canceled the 2021 CANR pre-college summer programs, including the Michigan Indian Leadership Program.
+We anticipate hosting the programs in 2022.

 What is MILP?

 MILP is designed to give Native American youth in grades 8-12 the opportunity to learn about college, experience college life on the university campus and explore the many exciting educational opportunities available at Michigan State University as well as the many career opportunities available in the agricultural, food sciences, natural resources and related fields.

 Although the program is not limited to Native American youth, the program content is based on issues of relevance to Native American students.
 Every effort is made to indigenize as much of the program content as we can.

 MILP is designed primarily for Native American youth entering grades 8-12 and other students with a strong interest and involvement in Native American culture and community.
 The program is open to 30 participants annually.

 What will I do as a MILP participant?

 MILP strives to help prepare Native youth for college.
 There is a balance Daily activities include academic, social and cultural activities and presentations.
 The mornings consist of SAT test preparation and afternoons consist of tours and presentations by various departments, majors and colleges.